bbatsov/batsov.com/_posts/2012-09-09-emacs-support-for-the-slim-template-language.markdown

 font-locking).
 Any help from interested parties is, naturally, most welcome.
 I very much doubt that me and
-[Daniel Mendler](https://github.com/minad) are the only two people dreaming of great Slim experience in Emacs. :-)
+[Daniel Mendler](https://github.com/minad) are the only two people dreaming of great Slim experience in Emacs. :smile:

 ![slim-mode](/assets/images/slim-mode.png)

-Let us together eliminate that big Haml advantage. :-)
+Let us together eliminate that big Haml advantage. :smile: